EqualityAI/Checklist/README.md

 ### Staged Deployment <a name="staged-deployment" />
 #### Optimization<a name="optimization"></a> | Internal model validation <a name="internal-model-validation"></a> | External model validation <a name="external-model-validation"></a> | Transparency <a name="transparency"></a>

+A lack of transparency regarding the training data used for model development directly affects the reproducibility, generalizability, and interpretability of a proposed model.
+(1) Therefore, we need transparency in the reporting of the design, development, evaluation, and validation of AI models in health care to achieve and retain confidence and trust for all the stakeholders.
+(1) Transparency is needed across 3 main categories: the population from which the data were acquired; model design and development, including training data; and model evaluation and validation.
+(1)

+The Acquire & Explore Data, Data bias scanner (specifically the patient demographic characteristics), Architect & train, and Staged deployment sections of the checklist are anchored in MINIMAR (MINimum Information for Medical AI Reporting) feeding into ongoing initiatives such as CONSORT, SPIRIT (11), and TRIPOD-ML(1) to include an ML or AI component.

 ## Try the checklist for yourself
 There are two ways to run these apps: